Overview of Required Courses

 1. PEDS 250: The Social and Environmental Determinants of Health (3 units)

 2. AND one of the following methods courses:

 - MED 247: Methods in Community Assessment, Evaluation and Research (3 units)

 - PEDS 202C: Qualitative Research Methods and Study Design (3 units)

-- Other methods course: If a student believes another methods course is more applicable to their project, a “written request” must be submitted to the Foundation Director for approval prior to taking the course.
-The request must include justification for why this course is needed to conduct the scholarly project.
+- Other methods course: If a student believes another methods course is more applicable to their project, please discuss with the Foundation Director prior to taking the course and include justification for why this course is needed to conduct the scholarly project.

 3. AND a selection of elective courses (6 units):

 - Community Health Option: For students interested in completing all 12 units in Community Health, the 6 elective units can be selected based upon specific interests and preferences.

 - Application Option: For students interested in pursuing an application, the 6 elective units will be determined by the application director (i.e. Immunology, International Health).

 - Note: Students also may chose to build on their course work in the pursuit of a Master’s degree in Public Health, as a joint degree program between Stanford and the University of California, Berkeley.
 Any course taken in pursuit of a joint degree will count toward the 6 elective units.